Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 200: Asset succesfully addedd.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: Some conflict at addition.
 For example token address is already in the DB.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 Editing custom ethereum tokens
 ==================================

 .. http:patch:: /api/(version)/assets/ethereum

-   Doing a PATCH on the ethereum assets endpoint will allow you to edit an existing ethereum token in the global rotki DB.
+   Doing a PATCH on the ethereum assets endpoint will allow you to edit an existing ethereum token in the global backend DB.
 Returns the asset identifier of the edited token for success.

    **Example Request**: